Before you begin GIM deployment

 If you are not using obect storage, you can configure GIM to store exported data in a local directory.
 In this case, you do not need to create the object storage.

 No special network requirements.

 - You must have your Tenant ID information available.

-- There are no strict dependencies between the Genesys Info Mart services, but the logic of your particular pipeline might require Genesys Info Mart services to be deployed in a particular order.
+- There are no strict dependencies among the Genesys Info Mart services, but the logic of your particular pipeline might require them to be deployed in a particular order.
 Depending on the order of deployment, there might be temporary data inconsistencies until all the Genesys Info Mart services are operational.
-For example, GCA might try to access the Info Mart database to synchronize configuration data; if GIM has not yet been deployed, the Info Mart database will be empty.
+For example, GCA might try to access the Info Mart database to synchronize configuration data but if GIM has not yet been deployed, the Info Mart database will be empty.

 For detailed information about the correct order of services deployment, see Order of services deployment.

-GIM does not yet support GDPR compliance.
-For details about the Info Mart database tables and columns that potentially contain personally identifiable information (PII), see the description of the CTL_GDPR_HISTORY table in the Genesys Info Mart on-premises documentation.
+For details about the Info Mart database tables and columns that potentially contain PII, see the description of the CTL_GDPR_HISTORY table in the Genesys Info Mart on-premises documentation.